 By using hooks in different ways, you can easily create compositions and add that personal touch to make your space unique.
 Here’s a video from Sarah Akwisombe that illustrates some ways to do it!

 Now that you got the foundation, it’s time to really start planning.
 I really feel that these simple guidelines are the best starting point to develop a room that will feel more welcoming, functional and ‘yours’ whether you are alone or with friends.
 And if you care about interior spaces as I do, this is a must that will not only improve your mood but also your productivity.

 Now that you’re ready for the next step, keep following us.
 Our next article of the series will be about how to actually decorate your room.
 We’ll see how to better express your own personality with a consistent style.

-If you wish not to miss our future articles for the series and other updates and interior design trends sign up to our newsletter here!
+If you wish not to miss our future articles for the series and other updates and interior design trends sign up for our newsletter here!
 It will take just 10 seconds.